ermongroup/cs228-notes/inference/map/index.md

 Together, these constraints along with the MAP objective yield an integer linear program, whose solution equals the MAP assignment.
 This ILP is still NP-hard, but we have an easy way to transform this into an (easy to solve) LP via relaxation.
 This is the essence of the linear programming approach to MAP inference.

-In general, this method will only give approximate solution.
-An important special case are tree-structured graphs, in which the relaxation is guaranteed to always return integer solution, which are in turn optimal{% sidenote 1 "See e.g. the textbook of Koller and Friedman for a proof and a more detailed discussion."%}.
+In general, this method will only give approximate solutions.
+An important special case are tree-structured graphs, in which the relaxation is guaranteed to always return integer solutions, which are in turn optimal{% sidenote 1 "See e.g. the textbook of Koller and Friedman for a proof and a more detailed discussion."%}.

 ## Dual decomposition